xaviervasques/TheBigBangTheory_Chat/README.md

 # A chatbot trained with « The Big Bang Theory » dialogues

 Conversational modelling is an important task in natural language processing as well as machine learning.
 A model was trained using the dialogues of a popular TV show: “The Big Bang Theory”.
 The chatbot has been developed using Python on IBM PowerAI for IBM Power Systems, ChatterBot a Python library using a selection of machine learning algorithms to produce different types of responses, MongoDB to store statements and dialogues.
+ChatterBot is really easy to install and use.

 The result is quite funny: